workshopper/how-to-markdown/exercises/horizontal_rules/en.md

 ___

-As you may remember from _Headings_ exercises, three dashes on the next line makes a second-level headings.
+As you may remember from the _Headings_ exercise, three dashes on the next line makes a second-level heading.
 To avoid this behavior, just add an empty line between text and these dashes.

 ## THE CHALLENGE

-Please add an `Horizontal rules` heading and add a horizontal rules right after this heading.
+Please add a `Horizontal rules` heading and add a horizontal rule right after this heading.

 That's it.
 Just verify your solution.